fcarp10/dotfiles/.script-config/README.md

 2. Boot the system from an USB drive, launch calamares and select only: `linux kernel without Nvidia`.
 3. After the installation, restart and login.
 4. Run `mirror` to update mirrors, run `update` or `sudo pacman -Syyu` to upgrade the system, and reboot.
+    - if only wifi connection is possible, run `nmtui` to connect.

 ## Configuration script